m5stack/m5-docs/en/get-started/how_to_burn_firmware_en.md

 #### 2. Burn the firmware

-Unpack the M5Burner tool which you donwloaded for official website just now in any folder, then execute the executable file `M5Burner.exe`.
+Unzip the M5Burner tool which you donwloaded for official website just now, then double click `M5Burner.exe`.

 ![image](../../_static/getting_started_pics/burn_firmware_01.png)